pallad-ts/cascade/packages/core/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 ---

-`@pallad/cascade` is a library to run cascade actions on targets (might be anything distinguishable for you).
-Every action might return an iterable (`Set`, `array` or etc) of other targets on which the same action needs to be ran.
+`@pallad/cascade` is a library to run cascade actions on entities.

 For example action `delete` on an `Article` entity containing images triggers removal of `Image` entities.
 If `Image` entity has anything else to remove as well they might trigger deletion of other entities, and so on and so forth.